High Paying Degree for Disciples

 8. Systems engineering

 Briefly speaking, systems engineers translate technical needs into simple step-by-step processes.
 They ensure the successful and efficient operation of the systems in any industry.
 The principles of work are the same everywhere, so young professionals with this degree may work in the field they like.
 One of the most popular career options is logistician which includes managing the life cycle of the product and its distribution.
-The average salary for this major is a bit lower than those of the majors listed above but is still relatively high - $74,000 per year.
+The average salary for this specialization is a bit lower than those of the majors listed above but is still relatively high - $74,000 per year.

 9. Business analytics